Installing Home Office Wallpaper

 Make sure the pattern aligns with the previous strip all the way down the edge of the paper.
 Pasting the wall makes it fairly easy to slide the paper into place.

-Once the pattern lines up perfectly, you can smooth out the paper, getting rid of any air bubbles and excess paste.
+Once the pattern lines up perfectly, you can smooth out the paper, removing any air bubbles and excess paste.

 I used a 12-inch taping knife as a guide to making straight cuts with the utility knife as I trimmed away the top and bottom.